 Voters in Kansas, in the American Midwest, voted on Tuesday, August 2, to maintain the constitutional guarantee on abortion, in the first major vote on abortion since the United States Supreme Court overturned the federal right to abortion.

-Residents of this conservative state have rejected an amendment that would have removed language guaranteeing the right to abortion in the state Constitution and could have paved the way for stricter regulation or a ban.
+Residents of this conservative state have rejected an amendment that would have removed language guaranteeing the right to abortion in the state Constitution and might have paved the way for stricter regulation or a ban.
 The result in Kansas means that abortion will remain legal until 22 weeks of pregnancy.
 Parental authorization is required for minors.

 This election was seen as a political test at the national level, many conservative states having already banned or intending to quickly ban any right to abortion.